onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 The central questions are:

 1. Why do some societies exhibit persistent high wealth and income concentration at the top, while others sustain more compressed distributions?
-2. How do mobility patterns (both intra cohort and intergenerational) interact with static inequality measures?
+2. How do mobility patterns, both within cohorts and across generations, interact with static inequality measures?
 3. Under what conditions do technological change, globalization, and policy produce:

    * convergent dynamics, where inequality stabilizes within a moderate band,